MozeBaltyk/Rkub/README.md

 I tried it and like the idea but I was frustrated with Shell scripting limitations.
 So I decided to rewrite it in Ansible.

 With Ansible:

 * Idempotency: can be relaunch multiple time.

 * User agnostic: can be launch by any user (with sudo rights).

 * OS agnositc: can be launch on any Linux systems (at least for the package build, for the install depend on your participation to this project 😸)

 Add-on from my part:
 * Some part which were manual in Clemenko procedure are automated with Ansible (like the upload)

 * Some flexibility about path (possible to export or mount NFS in choosen place)

 * Arkade to install utilities binaries

 * Admin user (by default kuberoot) on first controler node with all necessary tools

 * Nerdctl (as complement of containerd)

 * Firewalld settings if firewalld running

 * Uninstall playbook to cleanup (and maybe reinstall if needed)

 * Collection Released, so possibilty to get back to older versions

 ## Prerequisites

-* Linux Host as a package builder (can be a VM or your WSL)
+* Linux Host as a package builder (can be a VM or your WSL).
+Count 30G of free space in the build directory of your package builder (17G for download + 7G for the zst package).

 * An Ansible Controler, can be the same host for ansible and for building package, at your convenience...

 * A minimum of 2 hosts RHEL-like for the cluster RKE2 with 80G at least on target directory.

 ## Getting started

 1. Preparation steps:

-- Clone this project on local machine which have an internet access.
+* Clone this project on local machine which have an internet access.

-- Execute `make prerequis` to install all prerequisites.
+* Execute `make prerequis` to install all prerequisites.

-- Complete directory inside `./plugins/inventory/hosts.yml`.
+* Complete directory inside `./plugins/inventory/hosts.yml`.

 2. Build your package by running (works on Debian-like and Redhat-like):
 ```sh